-I have to admit that in your case the convenience of using a thumb drive for fast, efficient archiving does make it sound appealing.
-If you decide to go that route there are some steps you can take that could lessen the risk to almost zero:
+If you decide to go this route there are a couple of steps you can take that can lessen the risk to almost zero:

 Bottom line: You CAN safely use thumb drives to back up critical files but ONLY if you keep several redundant copies of the files stored on different backup media.